norovskiy/KFC-Project/README.md

-# Soft-Club
+# Business-Club

-Learn Programming with us 😊
+Learn Business with us 😊